 Is there a clear first use case?

-To achieve return on investment you need to solve a business problem.
+To achieve a return on investment you need to solve a business problem.
 AI for the sake of AI is just a waste.
 Finding your first use case can be a hurdle.
 Choose a vendor who helps you identify and evaluate that first step.
-Even better, look for proven use cases and pre-built accelerators like Expert Bots.
+Even better, look for proven use cases and pre-built accelerators like pre-trained bots.
 Minimize your risk and maximize quick wins; prove the technology to your stakeholders.

 Can you identify other use cases?